-Gray Hair Could Be Linked to Heart Disease
+Gray Hair and Heart Disease

 The study included 545 adult men that each received a “hair whitening score.”
-The score was ranked from 1-5.
+The score was between 1-5.
 Men with black hair got a score of 1, men with black hair and some white hair got a score of 2, men with equal parts of black and white hair got a score of 3, men with less black hair than white got a score of 4, and men with only white hair got a score of 5.

 At the conclusion of the observational study, the researchers found that men with a score of three or high had a greater association with coronary artery disease.
 This also excluded age and previously noted cardiovascular risk factors.